Europe shares drop on rising debt fears

 "Spain's ability to address its debt issue is being tested by the market right now, though record spreads between Bund yields and the French, Spanish and Italian yields are also due to the fact that Bund yields are dropping."

-Italian 10-year bond yields were hovering below 7 percent and Spanish 10-year yields were rising above 6 percent, signalling worries over the two countries' finances.
+Italian 10-year bond yields were hovering below 7 percent and Spanish 10-year yields were rising above 6 percent, signaling worries over the two countries' finances.

-Banking stocks were among the biggest losers on Tuesday, with BNP Paribas down 4.9 percent and UniCredit down 6.9 percent.
+Banking stocks were among the biggest losers on Tuesday, with BNP Paribas (BNPP.PA) down 4.9 percent and UniCredit (CRDI.MI) down 6.9 percent.

-Stocks in sectors seen as defensives were in demand, with French utility GDF Suez up 0.4 percent and Swiss food major Nestle up 0.5 percent.
+Stocks in sectors seen as defensives were in demand, with French utility GDF Suez GSZ.PA up 0.4 percent and Swiss food major Nestle NESN.VX up 0.5 percent.

 RANGE-BOUND